Pennsylvania Sportsbooks & Legal PA Sports Betting

 The Wildcats won the championship again two years later, their third title.
 The first came in 1985 as the all-time Cinderella seed when the 8-seed Wildcats became the lowest seed ever to win the title with a nearly perfect game in the finale to upset the heavily-favored Georgetown Hoyas.
 Villanova has six Final Four appearances and eight Big East regular-season championships.

 Like its football team, Pitt basketball also competes in the ACC.
 Pittsburgh has 26 NCAA tournament appearances, and the Panthers have made the Sweet Sixteen five times this century.
-Pitt had alone Final Four appearance in 1941.
+Pitt has only one Final-Four appearance in 1941.
 Pittsburgh plays its home games in the Petersen Events Center in Pittsburgh.
 Jeff Capel is the current head coach of the Panthers.